Most Active Stories

 Originally published on Fri September 23, 2011 7:28 am

 Accepting the premise that the race for the Republican presidential nomination has come down to a two-man contest between the frontrunner Texas Gov. Rick Perry and Mitt Romney, the former Massachusetts governor, the question is which of those two candidates helped himself the most in Thursday evening's debate in Orlando, Fla.?

 Looked at that way, the answer has to be Romney.
 The former front-runner not only appeared to have the advantage over Perry in terms of stamina during the two-hour session hosted by Fox News and Google, he also made his points with more coherence and force.

 Having gone through the rigors of a presidential race before, Romney knows how to prepare for these debates and it showed.

 Romney was disciplined, well-rehearsed and crisp, as one might expect from a one-time CEO of a private-equity firm.
 Thus, he made the most of his opportunities not only to raise doubts for voters about Perry's hostility towards Social Security as a federal entitlement but Perry's character.

 Romney had essentially two lines of attack on Perry.
 He kept on the offensive on Social Security, defending the popular program against Perry's rhetorical assault on it.
-Judging from Romney's use of the issue, he's decided it's perhaps his best chance to ding Perry, especially in Florida, a state with one of the largest number of Social Security recipients.
+Judging from Romney's use of the issue, he's decided it's perhaps his best chance to ding Perry, especially in Florida with its large number of Social Security recipients.

-The former Massachusetts governor combine hitting Perry on Social Security by expanding on another criticism of the Texas governor he made at a previous debate at the Reagan Library in California. to wit, that Perry's a flip flopper.
+The former Massachusetts governor combined hitting Perry on Social Security with an expansion of another criticism of the Texas governor Romney made at a previous debate at the Reagan Library in California, to wit, that Perry's a flip flopper.